All Episodes

 I appreciate that.

-As we get into this, uh as we're getting closer to the elections, uh, do you think that this awesome uh rhetoric that we have now, as the Democrats as they start to calibrate their strategy, is it going to is it going to be ratcheted up?
+As we get into this, as we're getting closer to the elections, do you think that this awesome rhetoric that we have now, as the Democrats, as they start to calibrate their strategy, is it going to be ratcheted up?

-I mean, I just think that it's uh uh number one, I mean, what what do you think their strategy is gonna be with that rhetoric?
+I mean, I just think that it's, number one, I mean, what do you think their strategy is going to be with that rhetoric?

 And number two, where do you think we stand?

-I mean, there's there's really two whether there are two or three areas of attack for Democrats.
+I mean, there's really two or three areas of attack for Democrats.

-I mean the White House and Republican Party will be very happy if Democrats pursue that.
+If they talk about wanting to impeach Bush for being kind of mean to our al-Qaeda prisoners and going after Al-Qaeda, I mean, the White House and Republican Party will be very happy if Democrats pursue that.

-They'll probably get more traction on that depending on how much Republicans really pursue uh reform, which we're seeing we're seeing a lot of that in this House race that's going on right now for House Majority Leader.
+They'll probably get more traction on that depending on how much Republicans really pursue reform, which we're seeing a lot of that in this House race that's going on right now for House Majority Leader.

-The other thing they'll push, uh, and they may get some traction on this is stuff like uh the uh the prescription drug plan.
+The other thing they'll push, and they may get some traction on this, is stuff like the prescription drug plan.

-I mean, if if if the White House doesn't fix things like this, I mean that that's what elections are about.
+I mean, if the White House doesn't fix things like this, I mean, that's what elections are about.

 So they may get some traction there.

-And uh the same thing is probably true for the House.
+And the same thing is probably true for the House.

 The negatives are way, way up.